 A: The CSPC consists of a Chair who is selected by the MDS President for a term of two years.
 The Chair of the CSPC is assisted in his/her tasks by three co-chairs: the Chair of the local committee from the preceding Congress; the Chair of the local committee for Congress in preparation, and the Chair of the local committee for the upcoming Congress; thus the composition of the CSPC co-chairs changes every year.

 In addition, the CSPC is comprised of approximately 20 regular members (see below) who are nominated by the Chair of the CSPC.
 After approval by the MDS President, these experts are invited to serve for a period of two years; yet, to assure both continuity and renewal, every year approximately 50% of the committee is changed.
 All members are renowned experts in a specific field of Movement Disorders raging from clinical practice to basic science and represent different regions of the world.
 The CSPC is also comprised of ad-hoc members: the current MDS President; one of the two current editors of the Movement Disorders Journal; the Chair of the Education Committee; the Chair of the Industrial Relations Committee; the Chair of the Continuing Medical Education Committee and the Chair of the International Congress Oversight Committee.

-A general topic for the Congress is chosen at an in-person meeting of the CSPC at the current MDS Congress and general ideas for the next Congress(es) are discussed (for example, introduction of the "Video Games").
+A: A general topic for the Congress is chosen at an in-person meeting of the CSPC at the current MDS Congress and general ideas for the next Congress(es) are discussed (for example, introduction of the "Video Challenge").